+All meeting notices shall be distributed or made available by notification to members at least 30 calendar days in advance of a face-to-face meeting and at least 10 calendar days in advance for an electronic (including teleconference) meeting.
+A meeting agenda (including participation information and known potential actions) shall be distributed or made available by notification to members at least 14 calendar days in advance of a face-to-face meeting, and at least 5 calendar days in advance for an electronic meeting.

+Meetings of subgroups may be held as decided upon by the members or Chair of the subgroup.

 While having a balance of all interested parties is not an official requirement for a Working Group, it is a desirable goal.
-As such, the officers of the Working Group should consider issues of balance and dominance that may arise and discuss them with the Sponsor.
+As such, the officers of the Working Group should consider issues of balance and dominance that may arise and discuss them with the Standards Committee.

+All IEEE standards development meetings are open to anyone who has an interest and wishes to attend.
+However, some meetings may occur in Executive Session (see subclause 6.2).

-Participants shall be asked to state their employer and affiliation at each Working Group meeting as required by the IEEE-SA SA Standards Board Operations Manual (Section 5.3.3.1 Disclosure of Affiliation).
+Participants shall be asked to state their employer and affiliation at each Working Group meeting as required by the IEEE SA Standards Board Operations Manual clause on “Disclosure of affiliation.”

-Please note that all IEEE Standards development meetings are open to anyone who has a material interest, has complied with the registration requirements (if any) and wishes to attend.
-However, some meetings may occur in Executive Session (see Clause 6.3).

-6.1 Quorum
+Quorum

-This clause shall not be modified except to increase the shaded values or to state quorum definitions otherwise approved by the Sponsor.
+This clause shall not be modified except that the values in brackets may be increased.
+Remove the brackets.

-A quorum shall be identified and announced before the initiation of Working Group business at a meeting, but if a quorum is not present, actions may be taken subject to confirmation by letter or electronic ballot, as detailed in Subclause 7.2 or at the next Working Group meeting.
-Unless otherwise approved by the Sponsor, a quorum shall be defined as one-half of Working Group voting members.
+A quorum shall be identified before the initiation of Working Group business at a meeting, but if a quorum is not present, actions may be taken subject to confirmation by letter or electronic ballot, as detailed in subclause 7.2, or at the next Working Group meeting.
+When the voting membership is fewer than 50 voting members, a quorum shall be defined as a majority of the current total voting membership.
+When the voting membership is 50 or more voting members, a quorum shall be defined as 50% of the current total voting membership or 26 whichever is greater.
+Voting members who recuse themselves shall not be counted in the equation to determine whether a quorum exists.

 No quorum is required at meetings held in conjunction with the plenary session since the plenary session time and place is established well in advance.
 No quorum is required for any Working Group meeting publicly announced at least 45 days in advance.
 A quorum is required at other Working Group meetings.

-6.2 Conduct

-This clause shall not be modified except to be compliant with the Sponsor’s procedures.

-Meeting attendees shall demonstrate respect and courtesy toward each other and shall allow each attendee a fair and equal opportunity to contribute to the meeting, in accordance with the IEEE Code of Ethics.

-All Working Group participants shall act in accordance with all IEEE Standards policies and procedures.
-Where applicable, Working Group participants shall comply with IEEE Policies Section 9.8 on Conflict of Interest.

-6.3 Executive Session
+Executive Session

 This clause shall not be modified.

+Executive Session shall only be held during meetings that have met the requirements for a quorum as defined in subclause 6.1.

 Meetings to discuss personnel or sensitive business matters (e.g., the negotiation of contracts), or for other appropriate non-public matters (e.g., the receipt of legal advice), may be conducted in Executive Session.